 EDUC 731 CURRICULUM AND ASSESSMENT (3)

 Principles and practices of curriculum development, actual school practice and the teacher's role as a curriculum developer.
-Prerequisite: Admission to the M.A.T. program.
+Prerequisites: EDUC 730 and admission to the MAT program.

 EDUC 732 RESEARCH METHODOLOGY IN THE INFORMATION AGE (2)